fschrofner/happy-cat/README.md

 ```

 #### Get
-Reads and prints the current configuration of the specified light.
+Reads and prints the current status of the specified light.

 *Example*
 ```shell